How to Start a Christian T-shirt Business: The Complete Guide

 This just shows how you can be creative when coming up with a name for your brand.
 C28.com is easy to type in and remember so this was a great domain name.

-Write down a list of at least 20 ideas, then check availability
+Write down a list of at least 20 domain ideas, then check availability

 When you are finished, hopefully, you have 3 or 4 domain names that are available.
 Now it is time to make a decision based on which one you like.
 If you like something a lot, go ahead and buy it.
 Even if you change your mind, you are only out a few dollars.
-But that way, no one else can nab the domain while you are making a decision.
+But that way, no one else can nab the domain while you are making a decision or preparing your store.

 Create a Logo